Elliot-Hyphen/NetHunter-Rootless/README.md

 # 1
 Install the NetHunter-Store app from store.nethunter.com | **You can also download the Files from this Github Page!**
+**From the NetHunter Store, install**
+`Termux`
+`NetHunter-KeX client`
+`Hacker’s keyboard`

-From the NetHunter Store, install Termux, NetHunter-KeX client, and Hacker’s keyboard Note: The button “install” may not change to “installed” in the store client after installation - just ignore it.
-Starting termux for the first time may seem stuck while displaying “installing” on some devices - just hit enter.
+*Note: The button “install” may not change to “installed” in the store client after installation - just ignore it.
+Starting termux for the first time may seem stuck while displaying “installing” on some devices - just hit enter.*

 # 2
 Open Termux & Type